Rental Car Discounts

 When you pick up your rental car, most companies will offer you the option of prepaying for a full tank of gas, often at a temptingly low per-gallon rate.
 The pitch is that this is “convenient” and will “save you money.”

 Even if you’re able to use a whole tank of gas during your trip, to make the prepaid tank worthwhile you’d have to return the car on fumes.
-Personally that would make me very nervous!
+Personally that would make us very nervous!
 Prepaid gas is just another “extra” that earns commission for rental car counter agents.

 (Click here to see information about good places to buy gas near Walt Disney World.)